BlankOn/irgsh-go/README.md

 ## Components

-Minimal IRGSH ecosystem contains three instances that supposed to be live on different machines.
+Although these can be run in one machine, a minimal IRGSH ecosystem contains four instances that supposed to be live on different machines.
 They depend on Redis as backend (queue, pubsub).

 - `irgsh-chief` acts as the master.
 The others (also applied to`irgsh-cli`) will talk to the chief.
 The chief also provides a web user interface for worker and pipeline monitoring.
 - `irgsh-builder` is the builder worker of IRGSH.